sushnag22/Dog-House/README.md

 ### About the project

-Dog House is a simple CRUD app
+Dog House is a simple web application to implement the CRUD (create, read, update, and delete) operations.
+Built with Java, Spring Boot, Vaadin Flow, Spring Data JPA, PostgreSQL and Heroku.